Kalana304/KORSAL/README.md

 > Kalana Abeywardena, Sakuna Jayasundara, Sachira Karunasena, Shechem Sumanthiran, Dr. Peshala Jayasekara, Dr. Ranga Rodrigo

 <p align='justify'>
 Real-time and online action localization in a video is a critical yet highly challenging problem.
 Accurate action localization requires utilization of both temporal and spatial information.
 Recent attempts achieve this by using computationally intensive 3D CNN architectures or highly redundant two-stream architectures with optical flow, making them both unsuitable for real-time, online applications.
 To accomplish activity localization under highly challenging real-time constraints, we propose utilizing fast and efficient key-point based bounding box prediction to spatially localize actions.
 We then introduce a tube-linking algorithm that maintains the continuity of action tubes temporally in the presence of occlusions.
 Further, we eliminate the need for a two-stream architecture by combining temporal and spatial information into a cascaded input to a single network, allowing the network to learn from both types of information.
 Temporal information is efficiently extracted using a structural similarity index map as opposed to computationally intensive optical flow.
-Despite the simplicity of our approach, our lightweight end-to-end architecture achieves state-of-the-art frame-mAP of 74.7% on the challenging UCF101-24 dataset, demonstrating a performance gain of 6.4% over the previous best online methods.
+Despite the simplicity of our approach, our lightweight end-to-end architecture achieves state-of-the-art frame-mAP on the challenging UCF101-24 dataset, demonstrating a performance gain of 6.4% over the previous best online methods.
 We also achieve state-of-the-art video-mAP results compared to both online and offline methods.
 Moreover, our model achieves a frame rate of 41.8 FPS, which is a 10.7% improvement over contemporary real-time methods.
 </p>

 <p align="center">
   <img src="figures/NewArchitecture.png">
   <em>Proposed Architecture</em>
 </p>

+## Highlights
+- Utilize key-point-based detection architecture for the first time for the task of ST action localization, which reduces model complexity and inference time over traditional anchor-box-based approaches.
+- Demonstrate that the explicit computation of OF is unnecessary and that the SSIM index map obtains sufficient inter-frame temporal information.
+- A single network provided with both spatial and temporal information, and allowing it to extract necessary information through discriminative learning.
+- An efficient tube-linking algorithm that extrapolates the tubes for a short period using past detections for real-time deployment.

 ## Table of Content
   1. [Installation](#installation)